 “I used to play with my back to the audience in the old days,” he added.
 “I didn’t want to see them because they were distracting.
 Then the first time I turned around and opened my mouth, we had a hit record with Skin Tight.
 That’s amazing to me.”

-After their break up Sugarfoot, assisted by Roger Troutman and his Zapp brethren, went solo in 1985 with Sugar Kiss – the same year Zapp released The New Zapp IV U (featuring “Computer Love”), while Shirley Murdock was on the verge of scoring with the Troutman-produced “As We Lay.”
+After their break up Sugarfoot Bonner, assisted by Roger Troutman and his Zapp brethren, went solo in 1985 with Sugar Kiss – the same year Zapp released The New Zapp IV U (featuring “Computer Love”), while Shirley Murdock was on the verge of scoring with the Troutman-produced “As We Lay.”

 From 1973 to 1976 the Ohio Players had seven singles in the Billboard Top 40.
 Both “Fire” and “Love Rollercoaster” reached No. 1.
-Although the band’s heyday was four decades ago, its sound has been kept alive by others.
+Although the band’s heyday was more than four decades ago, their sound has been kept alive by others.
 “Love Rollercoaster” gained new fans through a 1996 cover version by Red Hot Chili Peppers.
 “Funky Worm” has been sampled by many hip-hop artists.

-With a career spanning 56 years, he had remained active in recent years with a spinoff band called Sugarfoot’s Ohio Players.
+With a career spanning 56 years, Sugarfoot Bonner had remained active in recent years with a spinoff band called Sugarfoot’s Ohio Players.
 Bonner passed barely short of his 70th birthday, fighting cancer on January 27, 2013.